 “His horse and carriage friends are here in great numbers today.
 I noticed quite a few of them passing up the street when I arrived.
 It’s a fitting tribute to that part of Martin’s life.”

-Reading from the book of condolences, the priest said Salinger had been described by those who knew him as “an absolute gentleman”, “a lovely chap” and “a gas fella that would do anything for you”.
+Reading from the book of condolences, the priest said Salinger had been described by those who knew him as “an absolute gentleman”, “a lovely chap” and “a gas fella who would do anything for you”.

-Salinger is survived by his mother Debbie and partner Griff, four children, siblings, and wider family and circle of friends.
+Salinger is survived by his mother, Debbie, and partner Griff, four children, siblings, and wider family and circle of friends.

 His funeral took place at St Catherine’s Church, Meath Street in Dublin, followed by cremation at Mount Jerome.